Skip to main content

 Vector image of a white truck with a closed back of truck that has little images of pests with red circles and crossed lines over them.
 A pest control truck.

-• Insist on an inspection and a written inspection report.
+• Insist on an inspection, a written inspection report, and a written estimate.

 • Obtain in writing details of the control work and treatment schedule.